KeshetTadmor/neegpred/README.md

 9.	*nArtifacts*: the number of faulty electrodes found in the trial, by an automatic artifact detection pipeline.

 ## models description
-the neegpdr packedge ofers two models of analysis:
+neegpdr offers two modes of analysis via two different models:
-  1. **Liking Model**: this model predicts the liking score a subject will give a certain commercial based on EEG activity
+  1. **Liking Model**: this model predicts whether or not a subject will like a certain commercial based on EEG recording.
-  2. **Diff Model**: this model predicts how will watching a commercial effect a subject's affinity towards an item based on EEG recordings
+  2. **Diff Model**: this model predicts how will watching a commercial effect the amount a subject is willing to pay for a specific item.

 ## experimental procedure
   ![Picture1](https://user-images.githubusercontent.com/80317440/124106824-480c7b00-da6d-11eb-832d-0b56e25033b1.png)